Discussion about this post

 Sam's avatar

 The document culture took some getting used to, but it’s probably the single part of AWS’s workplace culture that I most appreciate (having worked there for some years now).
 PowerPoint is available for things like customer presentations and some other edge cases, but really is actively discouraged for internal meetings.
-Some observations I’ll add: 1/ at least during my tenure, although it is indeed typical for meetings to start with a 15 or 20 minute silent doc read, during that time people are adding comments to the document (using one of several cloud-based doc writing platforms); authors are often actively answering the comments in real time during this period.
+Some observations I’ll add: 1/ at least during my tenure, although it is indeed typical for meetings to start with a 15 or 20 minute silent doc read, during that time people are adding comments to the document (using one of several cloud-based doc writing platforms); authors are actively answering the comments (with follow up comments) in real time during this period.
 By the time the silent reading period is over, there are often a few clearly contentious issues which can then form the basis of conversation.
 2/ One side benefit (not consistent, but often enough across teams) is that it can increase visibility for junior employees, since their comments end up in the doc right alongside more senior people’s 3/ one group of people for whom this process works reliably less well is slow readers.

 No posts